Springer theory via the Hitchin fibration: Abstract

 \section{Abstract}

-In this paper, we translate the Springer theory of Weyl group representations into the language of symplectic topology.
+We develop the Springer theory of Weyl group representations in the language of symplectic topology.
 Given a semisimple complex group $G$, we describe a Lagrangian brane in the cotangent bundle of the adjoint quotient $\g/G$ that produces the perverse sheaves of Springer theory.
 The main technical tool is an analysis of the Fourier transform for constructible sheaves from the perspective of the Fukaya category.
 Our results can be viewed as a toy model of the quantization of Hitchin fibers in the Geometric Langlands program.